wordofwarning/wordofwarning.org/hab/worksahead/index.md

 ---
 <small>Updated 28 Feb 2022</small>

-**Works Ahead** is a project developed out of the old Method Lab + SeedFund schemes [hÅb](/hab) ran with greenroom until 2011.<br>Since 2012 it has offered thirty-five small, supported, work-in-development commissions for artists selected from the previous year's [Emergency](/hab/emergency) platform and/or other events.
+**Works Ahead** is a project developed out of the old Method Lab and SeedFund schemes [hÅb](/hab) ran with greenroom until 2011.<br>Since 2012 it has offered thirty-five small, supported, work-in-development commissions for artists selected from the previous year's [Emergency](/hab/emergency) platform and/or other events.
 Support includes mentoring and a public showing of the next stage of the work, in partnership with <a href="http://contactmcr.com" target="_blank">Contact</a>…

 <span style='font-variant: small-caps'>jump → [2012](/hab/worksahead/#2012) · [13](/hab/worksahead/#2013) · [14](/hab/worksahead/#2014) · [15](/hab/worksahead/#2015) · [16](/hab/worksahead/#2016) · [17](/hab/worksahead/#2017) · [18](/hab/worksahead/#2018) · [19](/hab/worksahead/#2019) · [20](/hab/worksahead/#2020) · [21](/hab/worksahead/#2021) · [22](/hab/worksahead/#2022)</span>
 <hr>